Managing maritime risks

 Good societal decision making needs to be based on scientifically verified information.
 Merikotka’s expertise is built upon research done at the University of Helsinki, Aalto University, University of Turku and the South-Eastern Finland University of Applied Sciences.
 At the moment, our multidisciplinary researcher network consists of over 30 experts.

-Some of Merikotka’s researchers are members of the Aalto University research group led by Professor Pentti Kujala.
+Some of Merikotka’s researchers are members of the Aalto University research group led by Professor Pentti Kujala ans Associate Professor Osiris Valdez Banda.
 They study risk management in maritime transport, particularly under winter conditions, as well as ways of utilizing new technologies.

-In the University of Helsinki, our researchers are members of two different research groups.
-Professor Sakari Kuikka’s group studies the environmental effects of maritime transport.
-Professor Päivi Haapasaari’s group focuses on risk management and risk communication.
+In the University of Helsinki, our researchers are members of research group led by Professor Sakari Kuikka.
+Group studies the environmental effects of maritime transport.

-In the University of Turku’s Brahea Centre’s Centre of Maritime Studies, research work is led by Professor Tommi Inkinen.
+In the University of Turku research work is led by Professor Tommi Inkinen.
 The group studies maritime logistics systems.

 In the South-Eastern Finland University of Applied Sciences, a group led by Research Director Ville Henttu focuses on the development of port logistics and delivery chains as well as the management of seafaring-related risks and preparing for problem situations.